alexahn/mermin/README.md

 ```

 ## File Output
-The output directory for each type for each merge group/project is the first directory of the first item for each type for each merge group/project or the first item if it is a directory.
+The output directory for each subgroup (of type and group/project) is the directory of the first item for each subgroup, or the first item if it is a directory.
+Mermin will traverse the config object synchronously via depth-first exhaustion.
 The format of the file names will be [project].merged.[type].
-Files available as resources on the internet will be skipped in the merge process, but will be accessable via the helper.
+Files available as resources on the internet will be skipped in the merge process, but will be accessible via the helper.

 ## License